-- Begin exercises 24 hours after surgery (straight leg raises, and ankle pumps) unless otherwise instructed. - Keep the knee immobilizer on until return to the office. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after your first postoperative visit.
+- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery it is safe and, in fact preferable to bend your knee (unless otherwise instructed by physician). - Complete exercises 3-4 times daily until your first postoperative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after your first postoperative visit.
 You will be given a script for this at that time.